Blame It on the Boogie: Chart records

 Despite the Mick Jackson original reaching a No. 61 peak on the Billboard Hot 100 in September 1978, Epic Records that month released the Jacksons' version of "Blame It on the Boogie" as the advance single from the Destiny album.
 Although "Blame It on the Boogie" returned the Jacksons to the Hot 100 after five flop singles, it was not the single to effect a major comeback for the Jacksons, peaking at #54; it would be the follow-up, "Shake Your Body (Down to the Ground)", which would briefly restore the Jacksons' top ten fortunes.
 However, "Blame It on the Boogie" did reach No. 3 R&B and would be coupled with "Shake Your Body (Down to the Ground)" on an extended club play single which would reach No. 20 on the dance charts in 1979.

-In the UK, both the Mick Jackson version and the Jacksons' were released within a few days of each other in September 1978.
+In the UK, both the Mick Jackson version and the Jacksons' were released within a few days of each other in September 1978, with the Jacksons pairing "Blame It On the Boogie" with their original song "Do What You Wanna" from their 1977 album "Goin' Places".
 The UK music press, struck by the rival versions being by similarly named artists, declared a "Battle of the Boogie" which Mick Jackson recalls as "great publicity...There was an equal balance of interest from the media about both releases – A good example is that my version came out first on Top of the Pops...
-The Jackson's [sic] had the second week...Radio One played The Jackson's [sic] version and Capital Radio only played mine – it was fair."
+The Jackson's [sic] had the second week...
+Radio One played The Jackson's [sic] version and Capital Radio only played mine – it was fair."

 The Jacksons' version—incorrectly lauded by Melody Maker as their "self-penned song"—was the more successful version reaching number 8 on the chart dated 4 November 1978; the Mick Jackson version—hailed by NME as "far superior"—had peaked at number 15 on the chart for 21 October.

 Mick Jackson himself in 2003 said of the Jacksons' version of "Blame It on the Boogie": "[the original] version had 100% of our heart and soul in it but the Jacksons' version had the magic extra 2% that made it incredible."

 Music video

 A promotional music video by the Jacksons was created for "Blame It on the Boogie" in 1978.
 The video, featuring the group's members dancing on a black background, relied heavily on electronic trail effects, created at Image West, Ltd. using then-cutting edge equipment: the Scanimate analog computer system and a Quantel DFS 3000 digital framestore.

 The video also appears on the bonus disc of the DVD box set Michael Jackson's Vision.

 Michael Jackson's 1993 biography states that the video marked his video debut.
-The Jacksons' first promotional music video was "Enjoy Yourself".